 The Alternative Moose spotting.
 Since the Colorado Division of Wildlife released a bunch of the big-antlered animals into the park in 1978, the population has grown to more than 600, making State Forest the moose capital of Colorado.
 Stop by the Moose Visitor Center for the latest sighting information.

 When to Go The park is open year-round, but if you want to ski, January and February will give you the best coverage.
 Moose spotting has no true "season," but be careful driving during fall mating—moose are on the prowl and don't yield for cars.

-Stay the Night Never Summer Nordic operates eight secluded backcountry yurts and two huts for warmer winter camping (or cozier summer accommodations) in State Forest (from $60 per night).
+Stay the Night Never Summer Nordic operates eight secluded backcountry yurts and two huts for warmer winter camping (or cozier summer accommodations) in State Forest.